nwlauer/Projects/PaperMicrofluidics.md

 Progress Log
 =================

-Attempts to power the circuit wirelessly was unsuccessful but allot was learned in attenna design along the way.
+Attempts to power the circuit wirelessly was unsuccessful but allot was learned in antenna design along the way.

 ![Pic](https://i.imgur.com/sBZFZsAm.jpg)

 ------------------------------------------------------------------------

-After geting functioning chanel we moved to try and integrate the microfluidic with some electronics, the microfluidic was placed in a lickometer circuit so that ounce the fluid traveled through the chanel electrical contact was made with a tranistor allowing an LED to light.
+After getting functioning channel we moved to try and integrate the microfluidic with some electronics, the microfluidic was placed in a lickometer circuit so that ounce the fluid traveled through the channel electrical contact was made with a transistor allowing an LED to light.

 ![Circuit](https://i.imgur.com/fxEbNYmm.jpg)